fuzz/remote/blog/plastic.markdown

 discussion about colocated versus distributed teams.
 Steven Sinofsky wrote [a response to all of those](http://blog.learningbyshipping.com/2014/12/30/why-remote-engineering-is-so-difficult/).

+I am not against changing immigration laws.
+If someone wants to move to Silicon Valley from outside the country to work I think that is wonderful and they should be allowed to do that.
+I do not, however, believe that the future of the technology industry lies is colocated teams.

 I have been working in the tech industry for twenty years modulo hiatuses for creative projects.
 I have spent roughly half of that time colocated and half of that time distributed.
 I do not have data to support what I am about to write;